What Is the Difference Between Goals & Objectives in Project Management?

 Failure to establish goals and objectives early on can derail any project.
 In fact, “undefined project goals” and a “change in objectives” have been identified as two common reasons for project failure.

 But when it comes to setting project goals and establishing project objectives, what are the key differentiators you need to know, and how can you use them together for project success?

 What are project goals?

 A goal in project management articulates the desired outcome.
 Of course, a project can have multiple goals it seeks to achieve.
-Project goals are high-level and broad in nature, often requiring a long lens view.
+Project goals are high-level and broad, often requiring a long-lens view.
 This is because they are the “what” of your project.
 Not the “how.”

 Though your goal should not be too specific, a goal should not be overly vague, either.
-A statement like “make the CEO happy so we can get more funding for our department” would not be a useful goal to set for a number of reasons.
-The main reason being that the standard for CEO “happiness” is hard to measure and does not serve a wider business goal.
+A statement like “make the CEO happy so we can get more funding for our department” would not be a useful goal to set for a number of reasons — the main one being that the standard for CEO “happiness” is hard to measure and does not serve a wider business goal.

 Examples of good project goals:

 - Increase website blog traffic by 20% year over year

 - Reach 100,000 subscribers on the company YouTube channel in six months